Leonardo-Boss/suckless-site/suckless.org/index.md

 The mailinglist, website and source-code repositories will have some downtime.

+**Update:** the maintenance was finished at 2019-12-04 20:00 UTC+01:00.
+Please let us know if there are issues.

 2019-04-04
 ----------
 Registrations are now open for [slcon6](conferences/2019) that will be held in